KottenAlin/OutOfAmo/README.md

 # You can now open a pull request on GitHub to propose you changes.
 ```

-## Features to add

-- Add speedrun timer at the end showing how fast you played the game.
-- Add visuals to make it easier to find the target when shooting.
-- Make more userfriendly by giving visual or audio for several of our fuctions.
-Mainly that you have limited time and that you need items (popcorn and missile)
-- When you die it says the victim fleed the scene, it should say you died.

 ## Known bugs

 - When you punch the police or target the hit sometimes don't register.
 - If you would miss when shoting sniper the script that makes you miss kicks in nonetheless.
 (This is not really a bug but for the game to feel better a check would have to be added so the camera doesn't move quickly towards the target.)
 - You can get stuck in the wheat in scene 3 due to collider issues.
 We have plans to change the wheat textures all together but we haven't had the time yet.
+(Fixed)
 - Change location of signs in map 2 as many miss the first sign which says Weapon ahead.
+(Fixed)
 - You can slide past the arresting police in map 3 which confuses the player of why they got arrested.
 - Tutorial buttons move strangly.